 You Know Your Child is Gifted When......Book by Judy Galbraith, M.A.

 A school newsletter will be sent to families in mid to late October with nomination information and submission deadlines.

 Each year students are considered for Talented and Gifted students in the Beaverton School District.
 These services are provided by your child's classroom teacher(s).
 If you think your child might qualify, you may wish to complete the Parent Information Form below.
 Completing this form gives your child's school TAG committee more information about your child.
 Classroom teachers also collect observational data from students each fall and make recommendations for testing.

-Iowa Test of Basic Skills (ITBS: Reading and/or Math)
+Iowa Test of Basic Skills (Reading and Math) - TBD

 *CogAT and ITBS scores are used for TAG identification in all grades.

 *TAG Services will work with other BSD departments to provide testing access for all indicated students.

 The Summa program provides a differentiated, challenging curriculum that meets the cognitive, emotional, and social needs of highly gifted students, while being sensitive to their developmental level.

 Summa Eligibility Criteria - for current 5th, 6th, and 7th graders